-By Laura KM Steinbusch (and all members of the LCA Support group on Facebook)
+By Laura KM Steinbusch (and all members of the LCA Support group)

 As the parent of a child with LCA I can tell you that yes, it is common for kids (and even sometimes adults) with LCA to press or poke their eyes.
-Below we’ve collected frequent questions and answers about eye pressing from the LCA Support group on Facebook.
+Below we’ve collected frequent questions and answers about eye pressing from parents of children with (and even some adults with) LCA.
+You can find more on the LCA Support group on Facebook.
 Hopefully this will help you understand what eye pressing is and what you can do about it.